Childhood Food Insecurity in the US

 What are the possible solutions to food insecurity?

-Childhood hunger is an absurd thing to have in the midst of so many potential food waste solutions, whether it’s re-using food waste as new food products, proposing a tariff on restaurants, companies, and farms for waste, having rigorous food waste education programs in schools, or raising the ceiling for SNAP applications.
+Childhood hunger is an absurd thing to have in the midst of so many potential food waste solutions, whether it’s re-using food waste as products, proposing a tariff on restaurants, companies, and farms for waste, having rigorous food waste education programs in schools, or raising the ceiling for SNAP applications.
 Knowing how to stop child hunger in America requires both massive public concern and ingenuity.
 Let’s all do our part to reduce waste and feed the hungry in Am

 You might also like...